Local innovations for reducing methane emissions in grazing ruminants

 Results

-Expected Outcome 3: Validation of Fecal NIRS Technology for quantifying intake and digestibility in grazing cattle.
+3. Validation of fecal near-infrared spectroscopy (NIRS) technology for quantifying intake and digestibility in grazing cattle.

 -